 Here are the plush dolls of Uncle Matt and Sprocket the Dog.
 I find that Sprocket doesn't really look like the original character but it is still a nice plush toy none the less.

-For some reason Manhattan Toys forgot to include the fur at the end of Uncle Matt's tail.
+Uncle Matt doesn't have fur at the end of his tail like the other Fraggles.
 His hat is made out of fabric and sewn to his head.

 Sprocket has fur at the end of his tail, he also has a brown dog collar which is barely visible in this photo.
 This is a very floppy and soft plush toy.